Fairness Interventions in Classification: A Study on AI Explainability: Explaining 's results

 \subsection{An in-processing method}

-Once we set the percentage of clients predicted as earning over \$50k to be equal across ages (Demographic Parity), the fairness techniques can equalize them {\it before}, {\it during}, or {\it after} training of the model \cite{alves2021reducing}.
+Once we set \pe{the goal of equalizing the percentage of clients able to repay their loan across groups,} the fairness techniques can equalize them {\it before}, {\it during}, or {\it after} training of the model \cite{alves2021reducing}.
 Although they are implemented in diverse ways, these techniques mainly rely on the following architectural principles:

 \textbf{Pre-processing}: Pre-processing methods intervene on the training data, to feed the future model with rebalanced or more favorable data for harmed individuals.
-The methods can change the labels (e.g. FairBatch \cite{roh2020fairbatch}) or the frequency of minorities in the training dataset (e.g. Reweighing \cite{calders2009building}).
+The methods can change the labels (e.g. FairBatch \cite{roh2020fairbatch}), or the frequency of minorities in the training dataset (e.g. reweighting \cite{calders2009building}).

 \textbf{Post-processing}: Post-processing occurs after the model is trained.
-In classification, it takes place when we convert the probabilities into the predicted event.
-Some examples include adjusting the thresholds, which enables harmed individuals with lowest scores to be labeled as earning over \$50k (\cite{hardt2016equality}).
+In classification, it occurs when we convert the probabilities into binary values.
+Some examples include adjusting the thresholds, to allow disadvantaged individuals with lowest scores to be labeled as earning \$50,000 (\cite{hardt2016equality}).

 \textbf{In-processing}: In-processing methods generally consist in minimizing the loss function, subject to a fairness constraint, to satisfy a trade-off between the performances of the statistical and fairness metrics of the user \cite{wan2023processing}.